DavidMarzocca/NMLB/README.md

 # NMLB
-No Model Left Behing
+*No Model Left Behind*

-An DIY battery-powered lost-model alarm for RC drones and airplanes
+A DIY battery-powered lost-model alarm for RC drones and airplanes, based on the Attiny85 chip.

-It is based on the Attiny85 chip, which can be programmed via Arduino IDE.

 The project was inspired by the HellGate buzzer (http://buzzer.hellgatefpv.com/), which I suggest to buy if this DIY project seems too difficult.

 Usage
 --------------

 It connects to the RC model via a +5V and a GND wire.
-Optionally, it can be connected to the BUZZER- pad of a flight controller, which allows to use it as a normal buzzer.
+Optionally, it can be connected also to the BUZZER- pad of a flight controller, which allows to use it as a normal buzzer.

 It has a general on-off switch, as well as a sleep mode with very low power consumption (~3uA).
-It also charges the battery when connected to ab external +5V.
+It also charges the battery when connected to an external +5V.
 This is achieved via the TP4056 chip.

 When the buzzer is turned on, it makes 1, 2, or 3 long beeps if the battery voltage is below 4.0, 3.8, or 3.5V, respectively.
 It then beeps and blinks twice to confirm start.